A Short History of Phoenix, Arizona

 Mythical Symbol for Phoenix

-Darell Duppa is one of the settlers who was part of Swilling’s mission and is responsible for the name.
+Darell Duppa is one of the settlers who was part of Swilling’s mission and is responsible for naming the city.
 He devised it based on the idea of a mythical phoenix rising from the ashes.
-He predicted the city of Phoenix would emerge from its previous civilization’s ruins and grow into something magnificent.
+He predicted the city would emerge from its past civilization ruins and grow into something magnificent.

 Growth